 On the same layer I filled with one color I put down lighter colors.
 So I just select lighter colors and paint over the top of that dark color.
 I only chose to work with a couple of colors here to keep this quick example simple; therefore I selected beige and blue (orange and blue are opposites, and therefore provide an interesting contrast in images).
 You can continue on and go into as much or as little detail as you want during this coloring phase.
 If the sketch lines appear too dark, you can change the opacity of the entire line layer.

 Once you feel you’ve put enough color down you can start polishing the image.
-To do that I normally create a new layer above both the sketch and color layer (set to normal, rather than multiply) and paint over the top of both the lines and the colors.
+To do that I normally create a new layer above both the scanned pencil sketch and color layer (set to normal, rather than multiply) and paint over the top of both the lines and the colors.
 However, since this image was just a quick tutorial sketch I chose a different route for this image.
 As you can see below I chose to basically apply the equivalent of a bunch of Instagram filters.
 The fun part here is that these aren’t pre-set filters, I’m making those filters myself, so I’ve got a lot more options than on Instagram!
-This is quite fun and can really enhance both a sketch or a finished piece of art—and it’s neat when you’re starting out with color, which is why I’ll discuss applying filters in the next tutorial!
+This is quite fun and can really enhance both a sketch or a finished piece of art—and it’s neat when you’re starting out with color, which is why I’ll discuss how to add color depth to images in the next tutorial!

 Read Part 3 of Beginner’s Guide to Creating Fanart.